ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-lifecycle-management.md

     **November 2024 policy scope update**

-    - During the "Set policy scope" step, you can now select **Include sites with retention policies and retention holds**
+    - During the "Set policy scope" step, you can now select **Include sites with retention policies and retention holds**.
     - Before this update, inactive sites in read-only state or locked states were excluded from the scope of the policy.
 Now, all read-only sites and locked sites are automatically included in the scope of the policy.
     - Before this update, ownerless inactive sites were excluded from the scope of the policy.
 As of November 2024, all inactive ownerless sites are automatically included in the scope of the policy.